Norwegian Dietary Guidelines and Colorectal Cancer Survival study (CRC-NORDIET study)

 - Kristin R. Kardel, Dept. of Nutrition

-- Morten Tanberg Eriksen, Institute of Health and Society
+- Morten Tandberg Eriksen, Institute of Health and Society, Oslo University Hospital (OUS)

 - Iris Erlund, National Institute of Health and Welfare, Helsinki